 How to tackle debt as a couple

 Money, and especially debt, is a loaded conversation for any couple wrought with fear, shame, and anxiety.
 It is important to have good communication skills so that a safe conversation can be had.
 It is also worthwhile to understand each one’s experience with money and debt as that will shed some light on the current situation.
 Debt can surely impact relationships and cause a lot of trouble so it is important for both to be clear about the situation they are entering and develop some sort of plan as to how to pay off the debt and/or how to avoid debt.
 This can be done with the help of a financial planner as well who can provide realistic strategies.
 Once the facts are clear, then the emotional piece can be addressed so that both partners enter the relationship fully conscious of what they are getting into and fully prepared to meet the challenge.
 Otherwise, debt can be a huge stressor which can eventually lead to the demise of the relationship.
+To work together on understanding more of your baggage around money, check out our Money worksheets for couples to fill out together.

 Tips to make the money conversation go smoothly